What You Need to Know About SoFi’s IPO Offers

-However, if a SoFi Member wishes to sell their shares or units within the first 120 days after the IPO, SoFi may charge a $50 fee.
-The fee will drop to $5 for each subsequent sale within the 120-day time period.
+However, if a SoFi Member wishes to sell their shares or units prior to the 120th day of trading, SoFi may charge a $50 fee.

 In addition, SoFi Members who sell their SPAC units within the first 30 days will be considered “flippers” and be unable to participate in the IPO process for 180 days after the first occurrence of flipping, 365 days after the second, and permanently after a third.

 Timeline for Participating in an IPO

 Here’s a timeline for how to participate in SoFi’s IPO offerings.

 • Days 1 – 15: First, Members can indicate interest in investing in IPOs on the SoFi Invest IPO Investing tab.
 By indicating interest SoFi Members are by no means pledging to buy shares or reserving any shares for themselves.
 Interested investors will also be able to read the prospectuses.
 The period to indicate interest is typically 15 days.

 • Day 12: Since funds take three business days to settle, new Invest Members should open an account and initiate the transfer of funds three business days before the offering date and four business days before the date the IPO will commence trading.
 (So if Day 12 falls on a Saturday or Sunday, the funds transfer should be started on the prior Friday.)

 • Day 16: The day before the listing, SoFi Members can place orders to buy shares or units via the Invest platform.
 It’s important to know that because of supply and demand issues, some orders may not be entirely filled.
 Also, the window to place orders is only from 8 a.m. to 3 p.m.
 ET.